From Bach to Beyonce, why a church orchestra aims to lift up young musicians of color - WTOP News

 “Because of this program, my kids are exposed to the violin.
 It’s no longer something untouchable or foreign,” she said.
 “It’ll have an impact for generations because their children will see their parents pick up and play the violin.”

-Elizabeth Moulthrop, executive director of El Sistema, an international network of music education programs that was founded in Venezuela, said she has seen similar programs run out of churches.
+Elizabeth Moulthrop, executive director of El Sistema USA, part of an international network of music education programs that originated in Venezuela, said she has seen similar programs run out of churches.

 “Music and art have always been such an important part of the church,” she said.
 “It’s a natural place for expression of faith.”